 C. Jesus’ tunic was seamless, woven from top to bottom as a single piece.
 The soldiers cast lots to see who will get it.
+Why cast lots?

-- Fulfillment of the Old Testament Prophecy.
-Psalm 22:18 says “they divided my garments among them and for my clothes they cast lots” Unlike now in Jesus’ day, clothes and fabrics were rare materials.
+D. Fulfillment of the Old Testament Prophecy.
+Psalm 22:18 says “they divided my garments among them and for my clothing they cast lots” Unlike now in Jesus’ day, clothes and fabrics were rare materials.
 Therefore were very valuable.
 The more criminals a Roman soldier crucified the more was his reputation.
 They kept the victim’s clothes as a trophy.

 The book of Acts chapter 8 verses 18-19 says this.
 “Now Simon, when he saw that the Spirit was given through the laying on of the apostles’ hands, offered them money, saying, “Give me this power too, so that everyone I place my hands on may receive the Holy Spirit.”
-(Acts 8:18-19)

-The Old Testament prophecies indicate God foresaw the fall of man kind and their need for a savior.
-Thus the birth, death and resurrection of Christ were not coincident.
+The soldiers represent the carnal-minded Christian.
+He comes to Christ only to receive the material blessings.
+Don’t be like him.
+The Old Testament prophecies indicate God foresaw the fall of mankind and their need for a savior.
+Thus the birth, death, and resurrection of Christ were not coincident.